hassanShakur/real-time-search-analytics/README.md

 Live demo: [real-time-search-analytics](https://real-time-search-analytics.onrender.com/)

+**Note:** After signing up, you may have to refresh the page to initialize the Elasticsearch index.

 ## Search Analytics

 The search analytics algorithm is very simple.
 It is based how complete the search term is.
 For example, if you search for `ruby`, the search engine will return all the articles that contain the word `ruby`.
 However, if you search for `ruby on rails`, the search engine will return all the articles that contains both `ruby` and `on` and `rails`.
 Here is part of the code that implements this: